APISuite/apisuite-billing-extension-ui/README.md

 npm run build
 ```

-or, to watch the projecto for changes and rebuilding it:
+or, to watch the project for changes and rebuilding it:

 ```
 npm run build:watch